Peter-G-Stone/proj-photo-feed/photo-feed-react/notes/notes.md

   loginPage
   signupPage
   PicsList
+  Navigation

   maybe should convert Pic
-  then I'd need just one more to hit req
+  --- just one more to hit req